Heidi Ganahl: CU Board of Regents

 Ganahl was elected to the CU Board of Regents as an at-large member in 2016.
-She wants to see more conservatives (student, staff and faculty levels) at the University.
+She wants to see more conservatives (student, staff and faculty levels) at the university.
 Ganahl also recently sponsored an anti-critical race theory proposition in an effort that was seen as an attempt to impose external controls on the academic freedom of faculty at the University of Colorado.
-The proposition was defeated in a 3--6 vote of the Board.
+The proposition was defeated in a 3-6 vote of the Board.
 Regents Ganahl, Chance Hill, and Susan Sharkey voted for the proposition.

 2022 Colorado gubernatorial race

 On September 10, 2021, Ganahl filed paperwork with the Secretary of State's office indicating that she was seeking the Republican nomination for Governor of Colorado in the 2022 election.

-On June 28, 2022, Ganahl secured the GOP Nomination for Governor of Colorado.
-On November 8, 2022, Ganahl lost to Democratic incumbent Jared Polis.
+On June 28, 2022, Ganahl secured the GOP nomination for Governor of Colorado.
+On November 8, 2022, Ganahl lost to Democratic incumbent Jared Polis by a margin of 58.5% to 39.2%.

 Political positions

 Trump and the 2020 election

-Ganahl considers herself to be a supporter of former president Donald Trump.
+Ganahl considers herself to be a supporter of president Donald Trump.
 Ganahl has declined to state if the results of the 2020 presidential election are legitimate.
 After the 2020 presidential election, Ganahl praised John Eastman, a controversial lawyer who incorrectly claimed that Kamala Harris is not an American citizen and wouldn't be eligible to be Vice President.
 Eastman also helped Trump in his attempts to overturn the election results.

 In a November 2021 event, Ganahl suggested that winning by large margins will override election fraud, implying that substantial voter fraud exists.
 In the same event, Ganahl also endorsed a political group that pushes claims of election fraud in the 2020 election.
 While praising the election system in Colorado, Ganahl also expressed uncertainty over the election process of other states during the 2020 election.
 Similarly, Ganahl has raised doubt about the election, voicing concern over what she perceived as "rules being weakened before the [2020] election in some states".